CorvetteCole/GotoSleep/README.md

 - Fix bug where number of notifications to send isnt always disabled if smart notifications are on when you open settings.

-- Fix bug where "clesr GDPR preferences" is visible to US users
+- Fix bug where "clear GDPR preferences" is visible to US users

 - Fix bug where the rating box doesn't disappear smoothly

+- Fix about screen bugs (maybe just make your own freaking layout so you can stop dealing with the bugs in this library)

+### Maybe fixed
 - Fix bug where minutes on the main screen can sometimes get cut off. set the side constraints to fixed and see if that fixes it

-- Fix about screen bugs (maybe just make your own freaking layout so you can stop dealing with the bugs in this library)
+### Fixed

 ~~- Add in-app purchase for a donation in about page~~ **DONE**